Hooolymax/Demo_MCH/README.md

 # Demo – Educational Resources Webpage

-This project contains a demo of the new "Educational Resources" webpage
+This project contains a demo of the new Educational Resources webpage

 ## ✅ Features Implemented